McGILL BIRD OBSERVATORY

 Ageing and sexing details:

-A broad and rounded tail, such as the one below, is a good indicator of an ASY White-throated Sparrow.
-However, this should not be used as a sole criterion of age, as sparrows are particularly liable to lose and replace their tails prematurely.
+ASY birds have relatively broad and rounded rectrices.
+However, this should not be used as a sole criterion of age, as White-throated Sparrows seem particularly liable to lose and replace their tails prematurely.

 RETURN TO AGE/SEX OVERVIEW

-Photo by Marie-Anne Hudson, McGill Bird Observatory, June 2006
+Photo by Marie-Anne Hudson, McGill Bird Observatory (QC), June 2006

-A narrow, tapered, and worn tail, as in the photos below, is a reliable indicator of an SY White-throated Sparrow.
+A narrow, tapered, and worn tail is a fairly reliable indicator of an SY White-throated Sparrow.

-Photo by Marie-Anne Hudson, McGill Bird Observatory, June 2006
+Photo by Marie-Anne Hudson, McGill Bird Observatory (QC), June 2006

 RETURN TO AGE/SEX OVERVIEW